 This peak is not in the book.
 Published November 2020

 Same as for Peak 9579.
-This is the third leg of a 4-peak journey that begins at Antelope Pass.
+This is the third leg of a four-peak adventure that begins at Antelope Pass.

 South Ridge, Class 2